LaffertyDev/mini-trains/doc/tasks.md

 * Main rail station clock is level-up clock of the game

+## how to make rail car follow train

+* Just bind it and rotate it when the train moves

+* Keep track of current tile and my train's tile
+* when my train switches direction and then I leave my current tile, go to my trains new direction

 ### CODE

 * Make train station spawn resource and animate [4 hours]